IPod Classic: Discontinuation

-According to speculation by Wired, the 6th generation was, as of 2014, expected to be the final form of the iPod Classic that helped Apple achieve its success in the 2000s.
+According to speculation by Wired in 2013, the 6th generation was expected to be the final form of the iPod Classic.
 Ars Technica speculated in 2011 that the iPod Classic was nearing its end, and the site's readers generally agreed it would not still be produced in 2013.
 The Apple Worldwide Developers Conference in 2013 revealed no new iPod Classic, and Apple was not expected to produce another one.
-Production of the iPod Classic continued in low volumes as a stop-gap measure to clear out and monetize inventory of unused stand-alone parts.
+Production of the iPod Classic continued in low volumes as a stopgap measure to clear out and monetize inventory of unused stand-alone parts.

 On September 9, 2014, Apple officially discontinued the iPod Classic.
 The sixth-generation 160 GB iPod Classic was the last Apple product in the iPod line to use the original 30-pin iPod connector and the Click Wheel.
 According to Tim Cook speaking at WSJD Live, the iPod Classic was discontinued because the parts were unavailable and a redesign was unwarranted given the small amount of consumer interest in the product.

+Modding scene

+Long after its discontinuation, the iPod Classic continues to have significant ongoing appeal.
+While some of it is attributed to nostalgia, many prize the iPod Classic on a purely utilitarian basis due to its unique features and functionality, such as the click wheel, form factor and software, finding that the larger, touchscreen-only iPod Touch or a smartphone does not make an adequate substitute.
+Other continued iPod users dislike music streaming, preferring to not pay costly subscriptions, own their music, download tracks in high-resolution, and play it while offline.
+While Apple ignored the 20th anniversary of the iPod in 2021, a large modding scene has emerged to extend their operational lifespan and upgrade them with modern hardware, adding features such as Bluetooth capability and flash memory.

+Modding of the iPod Classic is made possible by its modular design, making it easier for enthusiasts to disassemble.
+One of the most common mods is to replace the hard drive with solid-state memory, reducing the iPod's weight while increasing battery life, decreasing read time, and making it silent and less prone to damage from wear and tear or sudden shocks.
+Furthermore, this frees up space for additional hardware.
+Replacing the battery with a higher-capacity one and swapping the case is also common.
+While the mods are sometimes performed by individuals, businesses such as Elite Obsolete Electronics have also sprung up to purchase old iPods in bulk, upgrade and resell them at a profit.

+iPod Classics cannot be used with modern wireless headphones without an adapter, leading to attempts to add Bluetooth to them.
+Amir Rees, an iPod modder, developed and began selling a self-contained iPod Bluetooth kit.
+Other more uncommon additions to the iPod enabled with modding include haptic feedback via the Taptic Engine, including a simulation of hard drive operation in an iPod equipped with solid-state memory, as well as adding custom firmware and an M.2 SSD.